DavidAnson/markdownlint/doc/Rules.md

 Note: this rule looks for paragraphs that consist entirely of emphasized text.
 It won't fire on emphasis used within regular text.

+## MD037 - Spaces inside emphasis markers

+Tags: whitespace, emphasis

+This rule is triggered when emphasis markers (bold, italic) are used, but they have spaces between the markers and the text:

+    Here is some ** bold ** text.

+    Here is some * italic * text.

+    Here is some more __ bold __ text.

+    Here is some more _ italic _ text.

+To fix this, remove the spaces around the emphasis markers:

+    Here is some **bold** text.

+    Here is some *italic* text.

+    Here is some more __bold__ text.

+    Here is some more _italic_ text.

+Rationale: Emphasis is only parsed as such when the asterisks/underscores aren't completely surrounded by spaces.
+This rule attempts to detect where they were surrounded by spaces, but it appears that emphasized text was intended by the author.